-Assets limited as to use principally consist of cash and investments held by a trustee under the bond indenture agreement and funds set aside by the Board of Trustees over which the Board of Trustees retains control and may, at its discretion, subsequently use for other purposes.
-Amounts required to meet current liabilities of the Hospital have been classified as current in the consolidated balance sheets at December 31, 2018 and 2017.
+Assets limited as to use principally consist of short-term investments including money market funds held by a trustee under the bond indenture agreement and funds set aside by the Board of Trustees over which the Board of Trustees retains control and may, at its discretion, subsequently use for other purposes.
+Amounts required to meet current debt service payments of the Hospital have been classified as current in the consolidated balance sheets at December 31, 2019 and 2018.

 Investments in equity securities with readily determinable fair values and all investments in debt securities are measured at fair value in the consolidated balance sheets.
 Fair value is generally determined by sales prices or bid-and-asked quotations that are available on a securities exchange registered with the Securities and Exchange Commission or in the over-the-counter market.
 For investments in mutual funds, the fair value per share, or unit, is the value that is determined and published and the basis for current transactions.
-All investments recorded in the consolidated balance sheets are considered other than trading securities.
+For investments in alternative investments, upon the adoption of ASU 2016-01 fair value is measured at net asset value.
 Investment income or loss, including realized gains and losses on investments, interest and dividends, is included in other revenue or nonoperating gains unless the income or loss is restricted by donor or law.
-Unrealized gains and losses on other than trading securities are recorded as other changes in net assets without donor restrictions in the consolidated statements of operations.
+Unrealized gains and losses on equity securities which include investment in mutual funds are included within the performance indicator in the consolidated statement of operation upon the adoption of ASU 2016-01 on January 1, 2019.
+Prior to adoption, unrealized gains on investments considered other than trading were reflected outside of the performance indicator within "other adjustments in net assets without donor restrictions."